mjordan/islandora_bagger/README.md

 ## Introduction

-Module that allows users to create Bags using an [Islandora Bagger](https://github.com/mjordan/islandora_bagger) microservice.
-Provides a block that contains a form to request the creation of a Bag for the curent object.
+Drupa 8 Module that allows users to create Bags using an [Islandora Bagger](https://github.com/mjordan/islandora_bagger) microservice.
+Provides a block that contains a form to request the creation of a Bag for the curent node/object.

 ## Requirements